hashicorp/terraform/website/docs/cli/commands/plan.html.md

 [the `TF_DATA_DIR` environment variable](/docs/cli/config/environment-variables.html#tf_data_dir)
 to direct Terraform to write the `.terraform` directory to a location other than the current working directory.

+## Terraform plan symbols

+The following symbols are output from the plan command to demonstrate wht resource changes will be made.
+You will see these symbols appear before the resource that is changing.:

+- `+` create
+- `-` destroy
+- `-/+` replace (destroy and then create, or vice-versa if create-before-destroy is used)
+- `~` update in-place
+- `<=` read

+The last one applies only to data resources.
+Whenever possible Terraform does reads during the refresh phase.
+If you have a data resource whose configuration depends on something that we don't know yet, such as an attribute of a resource that isn't yet created, then it's necessary to wait until apply time to find out the final configuration before doing the read.